 Processing: This collection was processed by Katie Nash during May 2004-January 2005.
 Editing and final revision of the finding aid was made by Stephen Catlett during 2004-2005.

-James W. Jackson, Jr. (1919-2004), founder and printer of Jackson Printing Company, resided in Greensboro, NC for the majority of his life.
-Mr. Jackson had a brother, Theadore N. Jackson, two sisters, Ruth J. Culler & Rebecca J. Paschal, and his parents were James Weaver Jackson, Sr. and Novella Jennings Jackson.
-He and his wife, Doris Walker Jackson, were married for 63 years and had a son, James W. Jackson III, and a daughter, Judith Jackson Faust.
+James W. Jackson, Jr. (1919-2004), founder and printer of Jackson Printing Company, resided in Greensboro for the majority of his life.
+Born to Novella Jennings and James Weaver Jackson Sr., he had a brother named Theadore N. Jackson, and two sisters, Ruth J. Culler and Rebecca J. Paschal.
+He and his wife, Doris Walker, were married for 63 years and had a son, James W. Jackson III, and a daughter, Judith Jackson Faust.

-There is not much known about Mr. Jackson prior to his graduation from Greensboro Senior High School in 1937.
-After graduation, he attended the Southern School of Printing in Nashville, TN.
-Sometime during the years of 1939-1945, Mr. Jackson served in the Army Air Corps for 22 months.
-After his service with the Army Air Corps, he was transferred to the Infantry division and resided in Germany following the Battle of the Bulge in December 1944 and January 1945.
+After graduating from Greensboro Senior High School in 1937, James W. Jackson Jr. attended the Southern School of Printing in Nashville, TN.
+During World War II, he served in the Army Air Corps for 22 months.
+Then he was transferred to the Infantry division and resided in Germany following the Battle of the Bulge in December 1944 and January 1945.

-After his service he returned to Greensboro, NC and in 1946, started the Jackson Printing Company business.
-He also opened the Jackson Coin Company ca. 1955.
-Careful analysis of the Greensboro City Directories beginning in 1946 and continuing through the early 1960s, shows that the Jackson Printing Company advertised a few specific job capabilities.
+He returned to Greensboro after the war and started Jackson Printing Company in 1946.
+He also opened Jackson Coin Company around 1955.
+Careful analysis of the Greensboro City Directories from 1946 and through the early 1960s shows that Jackson Printing Company advertised a few specific job capabilities.
 During the late 1940s-1950s, the company performed tasks such as job printing, poster printing, rubber stamping, engraving, advertising, and other specialties.
-In the mid 1950s, the company added more tasks including publications, plastic binding, and laminating.
+In the mid-1950s, it added tasks such as publications, plastic binding, and laminating.

-During the time he owned and operated the Coin and Printing Company, Mr. Jackson was a member of several groups and organizations, including the Greensboro Coin Club and Tabernacle Baptist Church.
+During the time he owned and operated these two companies, James W. Jackson Jr. was a member of several organizations, including the Greensboro Coin Club and Tabernacle Baptist Church.
 In addition, for 22 years he served on the Board of Directors for the North Carolina Numismatic Association.
-Mr. Jackson was also a lifetime member of the former Middle Atlantic Numismatic Association.
-He passed away in Greensboro, NC, on February 29, 2004, at the age of 85.
+He was also a lifetime member of the former Middle Atlantic Numismatic Association.
+He died in Greensboro on February 29, 2004.

 SCOPE & CONTENT NOTE